-Tomas Germundsson, professor of Human geography at Lund University since 2009 and Fellow of the Royal Society of Letters in Lund since 2012.
-Member of the Pedagogical Academy at the Faculty of Social Sciences, Lund University.
-Member of the Evaluation Panel for Historical disciplines, Archaeology, Cultural and Historical Geography at the Swedish Research Council.
+I am a professor of Human geography at Lund University since 2009 and Fellow of the Royal Society of Letters in Lund since 2012.
+I am a member of the Pedagogical Academy at the Faculty of Social Sciences, Lund University.

-My research interests are primarily within cultural geography, especially landscape studies and historical geography.
-I have mainly studied landscape and settlement changes in Sweden and Scandinavia during the period of modernity, ca 1750-1950.
-Enclosure reforms, landowning patterns, the landscape of the great landed estates, the Swedish smallholding movement are examples of focuses in my research.
+My research interests are primarily within cultural geography, especially landscape studies and historical geography, but also political ecology.
+I have studied landscape and settlement changes in Sweden and Scandinavia during the period of modernity, ca 1750-1950.
+Example of research topics are 19th century enclosure reforms, landowning patterns, the landscape of the great landed estates, and the Swedish smallholding movement.
 I also perform research on cultural heritage and environmental issues in a landscape perspective.

 I supervise a number of doctoral students within the field of landscape geography and I have been leading several doctoral courses in cooperation with other departments in the Nordic countries.
 I teach on all levels on our educational programs, and I am especially fond of excursions and field studies.